-Focused on drug discovery, the Clozels founded Actelion twenty years ago, then proceeded to turn a garage business into the largest biotech in Europe — delivering fast growth, annual sales of $2.5bn, consistent profits and spectacular research achievements.
+Focused on drug discovery, the Clozels founded Actelion twenty years ago and turned what started as a garage business into the largest biotech in Europe — delivering fast growth, annual sales of $2.5bn, consistent profits and spectacular research achievements.

 The couple resisted countless buyout offers along the way, as well as a brutal activist push led by Elliott.
 Under pressure, they finally had to give in, and let J&J buy Actelion for $30bn.
 However, as a prerequisite for the deal, the Clozels required the research pipeline to be spun-off — so they could keep their hands on it.

 The latter was transferred into a new company — Idorsia — which shares were distributed to Actelion’s shareholders in a tax-free transaction.
 J&J holds an initial 16% stake, plus the rights to get a further 16% via a convertible debt issue.

 In Martine Clozel’s words, there’s material to build a second Actelion — and even “a better Actelion” — within Idorsia’s pipeline and its eleven blockbuster material compounds, of which four already reached late-stage development.
 It came as no surprise that the Clozels have actively bought shares in the open market since the listing begun.

 Idorsia employs a highly regarded team of scientists and draws upon unmatched research infrastructures in Europe.
 Management is first-class, between the Clozels, chairman Jean-Paul Garnier — a former head of GSK — and chief financial officer Andre Muller, masterful at keeping costs in check and arranging favorable financing terms.